Yes it does.

 I worked as a research officer in a top government research institute in my previous job.
 During that time, I had penned and published several scientific papers in respectable journals.
 Whenever I see statistics and anomalies like this, it immediately brings the entire experiment under scrutiny.

-Based on results that were NON-CONCLUSIVE, guess what happened in the summary?
+Based on NON-CONCLUSIVE results, guess what happened in the summary of the paper?

 “First, we try to impress people with nice figures and numbers that diamond fluorescence will NOT have an impact on transparency except for super rare cases.